Links on Android Authority may earn us a commission. Learn more.

-If you want even more gaming-oriented features in your screen, gamers are often attracted to curved screens.
+If you want even more gaming-oriented features on your screen, gamers are often attracted to curved screens.
 These are very common in the monitor world.
-While curved TVs are available too, these aren’t as common, especially in smaller sizes.
-Not to mention monitors are often found in rounder curvatures, which make your experience much more immersive.
+While curved TVs are available too, these are often much more expensive.
+Not to mention they aren’t as common, especially in smaller sizes.
+Additionally, monitors are usually found in rounder curvatures, which make your experience much more immersive.

 PC gaming optimizations

 If you’re a gamer, there’s also a chance you dabble with some PC gaming.
-A monitor will often come with certain optimizations for Nvidia and AMD GPUs, further improving your gaming experience when gaming on your computer.
-These are known as Nvidia GeForce G-SYNC and AMD FreeSync.
+A monitor often comes with certain optimizations for NVIDIA and AMD GPUs, further improving your gaming experience when gaming on your computer.
+These are known as NVIDIA GeForce G-SYNC and AMD FreeSync.

 Why you might prefer a TV instead

 Large monitors usually top off at around 32 inches or so.
 Anything larger than that is hard to find.
 Not to mention these larger monitors are generally much more expensive than a similarly-sized TV.
 This means that if, in fact, you want a large screen, a TV is usually a more suitable option.